 welcome to the taj mahal

-The poet Rabindranath Tagore described it as “a tear on the cheek of eternity”; Rudyard Kipling as “the embodiment of all pure things”; while his creator, Emperor Shah Jahan, said that he made “the sun and the moon shed tears from their eyes”.
+The poet Rabindranath Tagore described it as “a tear upon the cheek of eternity”; Rudyard Kipling as “the embodiment of all things pure”; while its creator, Emperor Shah Jahan, said that he made “the sun and the moon shed tears from their eyes”.

-Every year, tourists who exceed double the population of Agra pass through its doors to get a unique glimpse of what is considered the most beautiful building in the world.
-Few were disappointed.
+Every year, tourists who exceed twice the population of Agra pass through its gates to catch a unique glimpse of what is considered to be the most beautiful building in the world.
+Few have been disappointed.

 The Taj was built by Shah Jahan as a memorial to his third wife, Mumtaz Mahal, who died giving birth to their fourteenth child in 1631.

-Construction of the Taj began the following year; although the main building is thought to have taken eight years to build, the entire complex was not completed until 1653.
+Construction of the Taj began the following year; although the main building is thought to have taken eight years to construct, the entire complex was not completed until 1653.

-Shortly after it was finished, Shah Jahan was overthrown by his son Aurangzeb and imprisoned in the Agra Fort, where for the rest of his days he could only look at his creation through a window.
+A short time after it was finished, Shah Jahan was overthrown by his son Aurangzeb and imprisoned in Agra Fort, where for the rest of his days he could only watch his creation through a window.

-After his death in 1666, Shah Jahan was buried here next to his beloved Mumtaz.
-In total, around 20,000 people from India and Central Asia worked on the building.
+After his death in 1666, Shah Jahan was buried here alongside his beloved Mumtaz.
+In total, some 20,000 people from India and Central Asia worked on the building.

-Specialists from Europe were brought in to produce the exquisite marble screens and hard stone (marble inlays) made from thousands of semi-precious stones.
+Specialists from Europe were brought in to produce the exquisite marble screens and pietra dura (marble inlays) made from thousands of semi-precious stones.

-The Taj was designated a World Heritage Site in 1983 and today looks nearly as pristine as it did when it was first built, although it underwent a massive restoration project in the early 20th century.
+The Taj was designated a World Heritage Site in 1983 and today looks almost as pristine as when it was first built, although it underwent a huge restoration project in the early 20th century.

 where to sleep

-Most people come on a day trip from New Delhi or stay in Agra.
+Most people arrive on a day trip from New Delhi or stay in Agra.
 There are many great hotels to choose from.

 when to go

 The best time is from November to February, otherwise it can be unbearably hot or rainy.
-You will still be able to get some great off-season discounts.
+You'll still be able to get some great off-season discounts.

 Tickets

-Every year, millions of people visit India’s impressive and mysterious Taj Mahal palace.
+Every year, millions of people visit the imposing and mysterious Taj Mahal palace in India.
 For foreigners, the entrance fee to the Taj Mahal is 1,000 rupees.
 Indian citizens pay only 40 rupees.
-Children under the age of 15 are free.
-Tickets can be purchased at the ticket offices near the entrance gates or online on this site.
+Children under 15 are free.
+Tickets can be purchased at the ticket offices near the entrance gates or online at this site.
 Read our pricing guide.

-Upon exiting the East Gate after your visit, head to Cafe Coffee Day for coffee and muffins, clean bathrooms, and welcome air-conditioning.
+Upon exiting the East Gate after your visit, head to Cafe Coffee Day for coffee and muffins, clean restrooms, and welcome air conditioning.

 Where to eat in Agra:

-• Mama Chicken: This superstar dhaba is a must: unsupervised veg duelists and street glory who employ 24 chefs on the run, each dealing with outdoor tandoori or other traditional utensils.
-They throw up some outrageously good sandwiches (kathi) (try chicken tikka or paneer tikka)
+• Mama Chicken: This superstar dhaba is a must: unsupervised veg duelists and street glory employing 24 cooks on the run, each manning open-air tandoori or other traditional utensils.
+They whip up some outrageously good sandwiches (kathi) (try chicken tikka or paneer tikka)

-• Pinch of Spice: This is the best place outside five-star hotels to indulge in rich curries and succulent tandoori kebabs.
-The murg boti masala (chicken tikka swimming in a rich and spicy country gravy) and paneer lababdar (unfermented cheese cubes in a spicy red sauce with stir-fried onions) are outstanding.
+• Pinch of Spice: This is the best place outside the five-star hotels to indulge in rich curries and succulent tandoori kebabs.
+The murg boti masala (chicken tikka swimming in a rich, spicy country gravy) and paneer lababdar (unfermented cheese cubes in a spicy red gravy with stir-fried onions) are outstanding.

 What to take:

-• Mutter Paneer: A vegetarian dish consisting of peas and paneer in tomato sauce, topped with garam masala.
+• Mutter Paneer: A vegetarian dish consisting of peas and paneer in tomato gravy, topped with garam masala.

 • Biryani: The infusion of spices and seasonings combined with long grain Basmati rice and tenderly cooked meat (or vegetables), Lucknawi or Awadhi Biryani is a feast in itself.
 The royal dish is best served with a simple raita (curd).

-• Butter Chicken: Butter chicken or murgh makhani is a dish, originally from the Indian subcontinent, of chicken with a lightly spiced curry sauce.
+• Butter Chicken: butter chicken or murgh makhani is a dish, originally from the Indian subcontinent, of chicken with a slightly spiced curry sauce.

 • Samosa: A fried or baked snack filled with spiced potatoes, onions, peas or lentils and often accompanied by a mint chutney.